bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

 BlueBanquise
 ^^^^^^^^^^^^

 Download BlueBanquise rpms from official repository.
-Ansible is included if not provided in the distribution.

-Go to http://raphael.sphenisc.com/bluebanquise/repositories/centos/7.6/x86_64/bluebanquise and get the content of the whole directory.
+Go to https://bluebanquise.com, go to repositories/download, and get the content of the whole directory corresponding to your distribution and architecture.

 Then copy this content into /var/www/html/repositories/centos/7.6/x86_64/bluebanquise/ locally.